Estee Lauder to buy designer brand Tom Ford

 Estee Lauder said the acquisition would "unlock new opportunities".
 Ford said it was the ideal home for the brand.

-Tom Ford himself will remain in his current position as creative director, the companies announced.
+Tom Ford himself will remain in his current position as creative director until 2023 at least, the companies announced.

+The deal comes at a time when the luxury goods market is set for global growth, according to analysts, and China is slowly lifting coronavirus restrictions, allowing the sector's high-demand consumers to slowly return to pre-pandemic shopping habits.

+Chinese consumers accounted for 35% of global demand for luxury goods before the pandemic, according to Bloomberg data.

+It added that the personal luxury goods market worldwide, specific to clothes, bags and cosmetics, is expected to be worth €353bn by the end of 2022 - projected growth of 22% - compared with the previous year.

+Tom Ford, who first launched his brand in 2005, is the current head of the Council of Fashion Designers of America and previously worked as creative director at Gucci and Yves Saint Laurent in the 1990s and early 2000s.

-Following the news, shares in Estee Lauder fell slightly in after-hours trading.
+Following the news, shares in Estee Lauder, worth billions, fell slightly in after-hours trading.